metno/emep-ctm/Subrun.rst

 The name of the file to write to is defined by ``template_write`` (also in ``Nest_config``).
 The name of the file to read to IC data from is defined by ``template_read_IC``.
 The name of the file to read to BC data from is defined by ``template_read_BC``; it can be the same file as ``template_read_IC``.
+If for example NHOURSAVE=3, but  NHOURREAD = 1, the data is interpolated in time to get a smooth transition between the 3-hourly values (recommended).

 Example write BCs
 ~~~~~~~~~~~~~~~~~